Annual Rev. Bernie Clark, C.S.C., Lecture

 Building Justice in the World: Confronting Evil

-The annual Rev. Bernie Clark, C.S.C., Lecture was created by the Center for Social Concerns in 2009 in order to highlight justice issues and themes related to the common good.
+The annual Rev. Bernie Clark, C.S.C., Lecture was created by the Institute for Social Concerns in 2009 in order to highlight justice issues and themes related to the common good.
 The fall event honors Fr.
-Bernie who died young but influenced students with the life lesson of a “Theory of Enough.”
+Bernie who died young but influenced students with the life lesson of a “theory of enough.”
 Past speakers have included scholars and practitioners working to create a more just future for all.